MoSync/MoSync/libs/Wormhole/jslib/mdDocs/sensormanager/mosync-sensormanager.md

 > A W3C compliant sensor API

-This is an implementation of the W3C specifications for device sensor management, as found here: <http://dev.w3.org/2009/dap/system-info/Sensors.html/>
+This is an implementation of the W3C specifications for device sensor management, as found in [W3C Sensor API Specification](http://dev.w3.org/2009/dap/system-info/Sensors.html).

 Functions
 ----------